 Weil’s new studio is nearby, and Jashinsky also expects to stay in the neighborhood.
 PADC is prepared to rent space in the adjacent LeDroit Building to some of the displaced Atlas artists, also on a month-to-month basis, and the nearby Victor Building is a possibility.
 (Both the Atlas and the Victor are among the city’s oldest office buildings, erected to serve the patent attorneys who sought offices near the Patent Office, which is now the National Portrait Gallery.)
 The agency has owned the Atlas and LeDroit Buildings since April 1994, according to PADC spokesperson Anne Hartzell.

 “I was in the Atlas Building for 14 years,” says Jashinsky.
 “And every year was going to be the last.”
-Insurance will cover the artist’s fire and smoke losses, she notes, but not the higher rents she’ll have to pay in another building.
+Insurance will cover the artist’s fire and smoke losses, she notes, but

 At its current pace, commercial redevelopment doesn’t seem an imminent threat to the area’s artists.
 Still, LeDroit Building tenants will lose their arts- friendly landlord in about two years.
 Under its current enabling legislation, PADC is scheduled to disappear at the end of fiscal 1997.
 The agency is still charged with redeveloping several downtown blocks, including the one that contains the Atlas and LeDroit Buildings, but may run out of time to do so.
 PADC does not yet own the parking lot on the southern side of the square, Hartzell says, and has not made plans to redevelop the block.